Turn-based role-playing game: Isometric (CRPG)

 In the late 1990s, a specific style of turn-based RPGs started to become more popular on PC and led to the subgenre called computer role-playing game (CRPG).
-These RPGs weren't only unique for being PC only releases but also due to their unique mechanics and style.
-The mechanics of these games were closer to traditional tabletop RPGs where characters could create their own characters, including their own party members, but also influence the story and adventure by making choices that would influence the progression of the game.
 CRPGs are usually played from an isometric view and use a point and click interface that is intended to be played with a keyboard and mouse.
-Because of the gameplay, many of these games rarely made it to console as optimizing them for controller use was difficult.
+Because of this, many of these games rarely made it to console as optimizing them for controller use was difficult.
 This unintended exclusivity led to the games remaining on PC and getting their namesake.
+The mechanics of these games were closer to traditional tabletop RPGs where players could create their own characters, including their own party members, as well as influence the story and adventure by making choices that would influence the progression of the game.

 While this subgenre had its boom in popularity in the late 90s with games like Fallout and Baldur's Gate, the 2010s saw a resurgence with indie developers releasing their own CRPGs like Wasteland 2.
 The popularity of these indie CRPGs led to major publishers releasing new installments in old series.
 The biggest release in the subgenre would come years later with Baldur's Gate 3 in 2023.
 The game would go on to become both a commercial and critical success.

+Active turn-based RPG

+An active turn-based RPG, also known as a reactive turn-based RPG, is a subgenre of turn-based role-playing game that combines traditional turn-based decision-making with real-time player actions during combat.
+These games require the player to actively perform inputs when taking actions or responding to enemy attacks through mechanics such as quick time events, requiring both strategic planning and real-time player input.
+The term reactive turn-based has been used by Sandfall Interactive, developers of Clair Obscur: Expedition 33, to describe their game's combat system, which blends turn-based commands with real-time defensive and offensive interactions.